 When considering a defined benefit pension transfer there are many issues to consider and mistakes can be costly.
-In many cases it will be best to stay with the existing scheme but for some a defined benefit pension transfer can deliver real advantages.
-The overriding consideration should, of course, be risk versus benefits.
+In many cases, it will be best to stay with the existing scheme but for some, a defined benefit pension transfer can deliver real advantages.
+The overriding consideration should, of course, be transfer risk versus benefits.

 A key measure is the ‘critical yield’.
 This shows the investment return required (each year) from any new arrangement to match the benefits of the defined benefit pension scheme you are giving up but even this measure has its problems so it is best to not rely on this measure alone.

 The transfer value must be generous as this gives you the headroom to be relatively cautious about how you invest the fund transferred from your pension scheme while retaining the value and flexibility that comes with the transfer route.
 The defined benefit pension transfer value should also be high enough so that you have an opportunity to preserve a significant part of the capital value for the next generation.